telerik/maui-docs/controls/map/overview.md

 ## Key Features

 * [Shapefile visualization]({% slug map-layers-overview %})&mdash;The Map can display rich spatial data from ESRI shapefiles.
-Each shapefile have to be loaded and configured through a `ShapefileLayer` instance added to the Layers collection of the control.
+Each shapefile has to be loaded and configured through a `ShapefileLayer` instance added to the Layers collection of the control.

 * [Support for multiple layers]({% slug map-layers-overview %})&mdash;The layered architecture of the control provides the option to load multiple shapefiles, so you can visualize different types of elements on the same map.